neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

     # Log figure to experiment
     log_chart('matplotlib-interactive', fig)

-Interactive chart will appear in the |artifacts| section, with path ``charts/my_figure.html`` where you can explore and download it.
+Interactive chart will appear in the |artifacts| section, with path ``charts/my_figure.html`` (in the snippet above: ``charts/matplotlib-interactive.html``) where you can explore, open in full screen and download it.

 |example-interactive-charts-matplotlib|

 .. note::

-    Check :ref:`Matplotlib logging <logging-experiment-data-images-matplotlib>` to see how to log the same matplotlib figure as an image.
+    Check :ref:`images logging <logging-experiment-data-images-matplotlib>` to see how to log matplotlib figure as an image.

 :ref:`back to top <what-you-can-log>`